cpplibv/libv/LIBV-TODO.md

-libv.frame.glfw.monitor: Added glfwGetMonitorPos, glfwGetMonitorPhysicalSize and glfwGetMonitorName for retrieving monitor properties libv.frame.glfw.monitor: Added glfwGetMonitorWorkarea function for retrieving the monitor work area (#920,#989,#1322) libv.frame.glfw.monitor: Added glfwGetMonitorContentScale
+libv.frame.glfw.monitor: Added glfwGetMonitorPos, glfwGetMonitorPhysicalSize and glfwGetMonitorName for retrieving monitor properties libv.frame.glfw.monitor: Added glfwGetMonitorWorkarea function for retrieving the monitor work area (#920,#989,#1322) libv.frame.glfw.monitor: Added glfwGetMonitorContentScale libv.frame.glfw.frame: Added glfwSetWindowMonitor for switching between windowed and full screen modes and updating the monitor and desired video mode of full screen windows libv.frame: DISPLAY_MODE_BORDERLESS is not perfect, fix it | DisplayMode change itself has some issues libv.frame: implement setDisplayMode without cmdFrameRecreate libv.frame: bug: hide then restore breaks something (the redraw?), repeated show fixes it | invalid events caused the issue, now they are discarded with workaround

 --- STACK ------------------------------------------------------------------------------------------

-libv.frame.glfw.frame: Added glfwSetWindowMonitor for switching between windowed and full screen modes and updating the monitor and desired video mode of full screen windows libv.frame: DISPLAY_MODE_BORDERLESS is not perfect, fix it | DisplayMode change itself has some issues libv.frame: implement setDisplayMode without cmdFrameRecreate libv.frame: bug: hide then restore breaks something (the redraw?), repeated show fixes it

 libv.frame.glfw.frame: Added glfwGetWindowContentScale and glfwSetWindowContentScaleCallback for DPI-aware rendering

-libv.frame: add a mutex to event callbacks and event queue libv.frame: add a mutex to windowHandlers libv.frame: add a mutex to monitors map
+libv.frame: add a mutex to event callbacks and event queue libv.frame: add a mutex to windowHandlers libv.frame: add a mutex to monitors map libv.frame: add a mutex to frame (its needs one because of the getters could access data members)

-libv.frame.input: Question should I couple scancode with key for each key states libv.frame: add a single state for show/hidden/maximized/minimized
+libv.frame: add a single state for show/hidden/maximized/minimized

-libv.frame.glfw.input: Added glfwGetKeyName for querying the layout-specific name of printable keys libv.frame.glfw.input: Added glfwGetKeyScancode function that allows retrieving platform dependent scancodes for keys (#830)
+libv.frame.input: Question should I couple scancode with key for each key states | observe use-case libv.frame.input: Added glfwGetKeyName for querying the layout-specific name of printable keys libv.frame.input: Added glfwGetKeyScancode function that allows retrieving platform dependent scancodes for keys (#830)

 libv.frame: review and cleanup the whole library